What sales automation tools should you be using?

 Lead tools help businesses identify and capture new prospects to convert into paying customers.
-There are a wide variety of lead tools on the market with some focusing on capturing leads (lead capture tools) and others focused on delivering pre-qualified leads for sales teams to drive sales to (lead generation tools).
+There are a wide variety of lead tools on the market, with some focusing on capturing leads (lead capture tools).
+While others focus on delivering pre-qualified leads for sales teams to drive sales (lead generation tools).
 Here are a few examples of lead tools for small businesses:

 1. JotForm.
-This drag-and-drop form builder has thousands of form templates for you to use, with a large range of lead forms made specifically with small business in mind.
+This tool has thousands of form templates for you to use, with a large range of lead forms made with small businesses in mind.
 The lead capture templates can help you improve how you qualify leads from the moment you capture their details.

 2. ZoomInfo.
-Using a variety of web scraping techniques, ZoomInfo gives you access to a centralised database with filterable lists to help you build the perfect prospect list.
-It is designed to integrate with a variety of marketing software, making it a seamless addition to your existing sales workflow.
+Using a variety of web techniques, ZoomInfo gives you access to a focused database to help you build the perfect prospect list.
+It integrates with a variety of marketing software, making it a seamless addition to your existing sales workflow.

 4. Lusha.
-This lead generating tool focuses on helping B2B sales teams build prospect lists and nurture their leads within an easy to use platform that can help businesses scale up, whether it is big or small.
+This lead generating tool focuses on helping B2B sales teams build prospect lists and nurture their leads.
+It’s an easy-to-use platform that can help businesses scale up, whether it is big or small.

 5. Octopus CRM.
-As a piece of LinkedIn marketing automation software designed with small businesses and company marketers in mind.
-The Octopus CRM helps users create custom sales funnels that effortlessly convert potential customers from LinkedIn.
-This is catered towards people who collect B2B leads from professional social media.
+This is a piece of LinkedIn sales process automation software designed with small businesses and company marketers in mind.
+The Octopus CRM helps users create custom sales funnels that easily convert potential customers from LinkedIn.
+This is made for people who collect B2B leads from professional social media.

-The more advanced lead scoring software can also track engagement levels and interest that the lead shows toward your product or service based on their interaction with your website and emails that you send.
+The more advanced sales process automation software can also track engagement levels and interest that the lead shows toward your product or service.
+This is based on their interaction with your website and emails that you send.

 Industry favourite lead scoring software that you should really know about:

 - Gazelle.ai.
 An AI-Powered sales intelligence platform with algorithms that can rank over 8 million international companies based on whether they will expand.
 They do this by identifying leads within organisations that are active buyers, and marking those companies as growth companies.
-Gazelle.ai scores these growth companies and combines them with other filters such as company events, industry heat maps, revenue growth, etc. To have a better idea of which companies will be expanding.
+Gazelle.ai scores these growth companies and combines them with other filters such as company events, industry heat maps, revenue growth, etc. This gives them a better idea of which companies will be expanding.

 - Lattice focuses on providing a personalised experience across the buyer’s sales journey.
 They do this by prioritising contacts for lead and account-based programs, and help sales teams run omni-channel sales campaigns.
-The Lattice Data Cloud tracks all sorts of data to assist you, for example growth data, firmographics, financial data, technographics and intent data.
+The Lattice Data Cloud tracks data to assist you.
+For example, growth data, firmographics, financial data, technographics and intent data.

-- SalesWings provide sales teams with actionable profiles and intent data of leads based on their interaction with your website in real time, empowering your sales teams to sell smarter by targeting active leads based on what interests them the most.
+- SalesWings provide sales teams with actionable profiles and data of leads based on their interaction with your website in real time.
+This can guide your sales teams to sell smarter by targeting active leads based on what interests them the most.
 SalesWings can also supply lead scoring and website tracking capabilities to upgrade your email marketing platform.

-How sales process automation tools can help you.
+Which sales process automation software tools can streamline your sales processes?